Skip to main content

 External In

-Similar to the routing of Live, the External In is an important routing element that allows you to use video signals from within Live, from other software using Syphon or Spout, or from external hardware devices.
+Similar to the routing of Live, the External In is an important routing element that allows you to use video signals from external hardware devices, from other software using Syphon or Spout, or from other tracks within Live.

 Three input types are available: